Psychical research in Italy between '800 and '900 - 3

 An imperturbable experimenter

 Another important investigation into Paladino's mediumship was conducted in 1907 by Filippo Bottazzi, who was at the time Professor of Physiology at Naples University.
-Born in Diso (Lecce) in 1867, after graduating in Medicine and Surgery in Rome in 1893, he specialized in Physiology at the Higher Studies Institute in Florence, obtaining the teaching qualification in this discipline in 1896.
+Born in Diso (Lecce) in 1867, after graduating in Medicine and Surgery in Rome in 1893 he specialized in Physiology at the Higher Studies Institute in Florence, obtaining the teaching qualification in that discipline in 1896.
 In 1902 he won the contest for Professor of Physiology at Genoa University and in 1904 at Naples University, of which he later became the Rector.
 Doctor honoris causa of the Catholic University in Milan and of Edinburgh University, he was a member of many Italian and foreign academies and scientific societies.
-In 1925 he founded the Italian Society for Experimental Biology, and in 1929 he was appointed president of the Biology Committee at the CNR, where he organized a study commission for food problems.
+In 1925 he founded the Italian Society for Experimental Biology, and in 1929 he was appointed president of the Biology Committee at the Italian CNR (National Research Center), where he organized a study commission for food problems.
 He founded three magazines: Archivio di scienze biologiche (Biological Science Archive) in 1919, Bollettino della Società italiana di biologia sperimentale (Journal of the Italian Society for Experimental Biology) in 1926, Quaderni della nutrizione (Nutrition Notebooks) in 1934.
-He published over three hundred scientific texts, including Physiological Chemistry, dated 1899 (a unique work in Italy, which for about thirty-year was the basis of biochemical culture), Principles of Physiology, Physiology of Nutrition and Human Nutrition.
+He published over three hundred scientific texts, including Physiological Chemistry, dated 1899 (a unique work in Italy, which for about thirty years was the basis of biochemical culture), Principles of Physiology, Physiology of Nutrition and Human Nutrition.
 He was also a lover of historical and philosophical studies, in particular about Leonardo, Spallanzani, Galvani, Matteucci.
 In 1940 he was selected among the candidates for the Medicine Nobel Prize, which however was not awarded due to the Second World War.
 He died in Diso in 1941.

-In 1909 he published the book Fenomeni medianici osservati in una serie di sedute fatte con Eusapia Palladino (Mediumistic Phenomena Observed in a Series of Sessions with Eusapia Palladino), in which are reported the reports of eight séances held in Naples between April 17th and July 5th, 1907.
+In 1909 he published the book Fenomeni medianici osservati in una serie di sedute fatte con Eusapia Palladino (Mediumistic Phenomena Observed in a Series of Sessions with Eusapia Palladino), in which the accounts of eight séances held in Naples between April 17th and July 5th, 1907, are reported.
 The importance of this series of sessions is given from the fact that they were not held in an apartment, but in a laboratory properly organized by Bottazzi in the premises of the Faculty of Physiology.
-As he himself stated, his attitude regarding mediumistic phenomena was always marked by skepticism, or rather by complete indifference: he had declared that, for a scientist or a naturalist, attending mediumistic séances was like wasting one's own time.
-However, when he read on the Corriere della Sera the articles by Luigi Barzini and Enrico Morselli on the séances in Genoa, something clicked in his mind, causing him to go from indifference to doubt, so he decided he wanted to see more clearly in person.
-In the meantime, three articles by Dr. Carlo Foà (a friend of Bottazzi) had been published by another newspaper, La Stampa, about the phenomena observed in as many sittings held by Paladino in Turin, in which a colleague of the physiologist, Professor Amedeo Herlitzka, had participated.
+As he himself stated, his attitude regarding mediumistic phenomena was always marked by skepticism, or rather by complete indifference: he had declared that, for a scientist or a naturalist, attending mediumistic séances was like wasting their own time.
+However, when he read on the Corriere della Sera the articles by Luigi Barzini and Enrico Morselli about the séances held in Genoa, something clicked in his mind, causing him to go from indifference to doubt, so he decided he wanted to see more clearly in person.
+In the meantime, three articles by Dr. Carlo Foà (who was a friend of Bottazzi) had been published by another newspaper, La Stampa, about the phenomena observed in as many sittings held by Paladino in Turin, in which a colleague of the physiologist, Professor Amedeo Herlitzka, had participated.
 After consulting with his friend Gino Galeotti, Professor of Pathology at Naples University, also intrigued by the articles of Barzini and Foà, Bottazzi decided to start an experimental research, given that – even if he had no doubts about the reliability, the intellectual honesty and the investigative capacity of those who had witnessed the phenomena reported in the articles – those experiences were not supported by any laboratory data that could be objectively verifiable.

 Organization of the laboratory for the sittings

 To convince Eusapia Paladino (notoriously unavailable to work in environments not congenial to her) to hold séances in his laboratory, Bottazzi asked Charles Richet to send him a letter of introduction to the medium.
 After receiving the letter, he went with his friend Galeotti to visit Eusapia at her home (whose address had been provided by lawyer Nicola Minutillo, who had already participated in some séances), and showed her the letter: although illiterate, the medium recognized a conventional mark that Richet had traced on one corner of the paper, and when Galeotti then told her that he knew Professor Lombroso very well, the cold courtesy with which Paladino had welcomed the two men turned into a lively sympathy.
-According to Bottazzi, Richet and Lombroso were the two personalities that Eusapia loved most in the world, and to whom she had a real veneration.
-It must be added that, unlike what Morselli had done, Bottazzi always treated the medium with much tact, kindness and respect, and that his wife – who participated in some of the sittings – proved so friendly to her, that Paladino always showed the desire to have her next to her.
+According to Bottazzi, Richet and Lombroso were the two personalities that Eusapia loved most in the world, and towards whom she felt a real veneration.
+It must be added that, unlike what Morselli had done, Bottazzi always treated the medium with much tact, kindness and respect, and that his wife – who participated in some of the sittings – proved so friendly to her, that Paladino always showed the desire to have her by her side.

 The medium's reactions and the hypothesis of virtual limbs

-Bottazzi's reasonable conclusions
+The reasonable conclusions of Bottazzi

-As for the discordant results obtained by the different researchers who experimented with Eusapia Paladino, Bottazzi, after recalling that over the years the medium had produced in hundreds of sessions phenomena on whose authenticity there were no doubts, observed how Eusapia was not a machine, but a living organism.
-Therefore it was always possible – even in the physiological field – that a series of observations that usually led to a certain result, was followed by another that gave different results (and in some cases opposite): a researcher who had stuck with the results of that single observation would have resolutely denied the possibility of the results reported by other experimenters.
+Regarding the discordant results obtained by the different researchers who experimented with Eusapia Paladino, Bottazzi, after recalling that over the years the medium had produced in hundreds of sessions phenomena on whose authenticity there were no doubts, observed how Eusapia was not a machine, but a living organism.
+Therefore it was always possible – even in the physiological field – that a series of observations that usually led to a certain result, was followed by another that gave different, and in some cases opposite, results: a researcher who had stuck with the results of that single observation would have resolutely denied the possibility of the results reported by other experimenters.
 As an example, Bottazzi cited the stimulation of the vagus nerve with an electric current: as a rule, it has as a result the arrest of the heartbeat, but in some cases – especially when the heartbeat is weak or irregular – the opposite effect can be obtained, that is, the activation of a regular heartbeat.
 Likewise, those who had witnessed only a few sittings with Paladino devoid of significant phenomena, would have been inclined to believe that all the sittings were poor in results, and that those who claimed to have witnessed incredible or unexplainable events must have been either hallucinated or deceived.

 As for the undeniable cases in which Paladino had been surprised to cheat, unconsciously but sometimes also consciously, Bottazzi, though not denying them, attributed them to the stress to which the medium was subjected in periods when many séances were required in circles where the sitters, often paying, felt entitled to demand striking results.
 Eusapia was not smart enough to understand the enormous damage that her tricks – more or less naive – produced on her reputation and on the reliability of her mediumistic skills, and with the weakening of her powers because of her age and ever more precarious health conditions, resorted occasionally to expedients developed over the course of years and years of mediumistic practice, moreover not very effective since there was always someone ready to expose her.
-However Bottazzi declared that during the sittings held in his laboratory none of the sitters had ever been able to find the medium in default, nor to discover on her body any instrument suitable for cheating.
+However Bottazzi declared that during the sittings held in his laboratory none of the sitters had ever been able to catch the medium red-handed, nor to discover on her body any instrument suitable for cheating.
 Eusapia herself warned the sitters when a movement of the table or of the curtains was caused by her hands or body.

 A severe assessment on the intelligence of the skeptics to the bitter end